 Some personal loan companies charge an origination fee.
 This fee typically ranges from 1 percent to 6 percent of the loan amount.
 So, depending on the situation, using a personal loan to pay off credit cards could be more expensive, even if the loan has a lower interest rate.

 Is a debt consolidation loan the best move for you?

 If you have a solid credit history and high-interest credit card debt, a debt consolidation loan could help you save money on interest and repay your debt sooner.
 At the end of the day, make sure you’re taking the time to consider all your debt consolidation options.
 Even if you don’t qualify for the best deals out there, you’ll have the knowledge to make the most informed decision.

 Now that you realise the pros and cons of using a loan you may think twice about getting one.
 While it may cover you in the short run you’re actually still shackled to debt just from a different provider.
 The key is get rid of all your debt in a way that is manageable and still has you living comfortably which is what debt review offers you.

 To apply for debt review it takes 5 easy steps which you can see go through here

 If you found this post helpful we recommend you check out

 Manage your debt effectively

-If you’re feeling overwhelmed by your current financial situation, feel free to contact us.
+If you still need help with your savings and you’re feeling overwhelmed by your current financial situation, feel free to contact us.
 To Speak to one our consultants about debt review contact us here.